sneridagh/pyramid_robot/README.rst

 Pyramid testing with RobotFramework
 ===================================

-So finally, Pyramid got his Robot.
+So finally, Pyramid got its Robot.

 This is a convenience package to enable Robot Framework tests in Pyramid.
 Robot Framework is a generic test automation framework for acceptance testing and